-With rising MSRPs, however, shoppers are still paying more.
-In the first quarter of 2016, the average price after incentives was $30,900, J.D.
+With vehicle base MSRPs getting more expensive, however, people are still paying more.
+In the first quarter of 2016, the average price after incentives was $30,900 per car, J.D.
 Power said.
-In early 2015, it was $30,500.
-But any way you slice it, one thing is certain: Consumers have scored more than 10 percent off the average MSRP for a new car in 2017.
+In early 2015, the price was $30,500.
+But any way you slice it, one thing is certain: Car shoppers have scored more than 10 percent off the average MSRP for a new vehicle in 2017 because of these offers.
+That's a deal.

-It's a concerning trend for the industry, but plateauing new-car sales and increasing inventories of unsold cars leave automakers in a squeeze.
-The industry had 4.1 million units of inventory in early 2017, King said.
+The price reductions are concerning for the industry, but plateauing new-car sales and increasing dealer inventories of unsold new and used cars on the market leave automakers in a squeeze this year.
+The industry had 4.1 million units of vehicle inventory in early 2017, King said.
 That's up from 3.8 million in early 2016 and 3.6 million in early 2015.

 "You only fix this problem in one of two ways: Take a production cut, try and stimulate the demand through incentives," King said.
 Production cuts, he added, "are so painful."

-It's more likely incentives will keep increasing; King said they could end up around $4,500 per car by the end of 2017.
+In this market, it's more likely incentives will keep increasing.
+King said they could end up around $4,500 per vehicle by the end of 2017.

 "Incentives at the industry level, when you correct for seasonality, only ever rise," he said.
 "I think we're going to see, at best, flat [incentives], but more than likely continued escalation."